oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-to-other-microservices/helidon-to-other-microservices.md

 Now when the StorefrontResource class is initialized the Helidon runtime will dynamically create (if needed, or use an existing instance as appropriate depending on the scope) a proxy implementation that looks like the interface, but under the covers does all of the work to make the REST calls and process the response into the returned objects.

-Basically this looks pretty simple in comparison to making all of the http requests by hand!
+Basically this looks pretty simple in comparison to making all of the http requests by hand, and that is especially true if you had already created an interface to abstract the client code!

   5. **Save the changes** to the files

   6. **Run** the storefront main class.

-  7. Is it's not already running run the stockmanager main class.
+  7. If it's not still running run the stockmanager main class.

   8. Let's try accessing the storefront service using curl.
 Expect an error

   -  `curl -i -X GET -u jill:password http://localhost:8080/store/stocklevel`

+The curl response will give you a 424 error (Failed Dependency) because it can't communicate with the stockmanager servcie, but why is that ?
+We need to look at the storefront logs to find out.

-If you look at the log output of the **storefront** main class you will find a long stack trace, at the top of which will be the request to list stock, followed by a line that there was a `Unknown error, status code 401`
+Looking at the log output of the **storefront** main class you will find a long stack trace, at the top of which will be the request to list stock, followed by a line that there was a `Unknown error, status code 401`

   ```
 ...